fortrabbit/help/docs/500-errors.md

 * 500 errors will usually be shown on screen immediately
 * 500 errors often occur after code or configuration changes
-* 500 errors are sometimes just printed as a "service unavailable" message, check the browser’s developer tools for the response's HTTP status code to be sure this is indeed a 500 error
+* 500 errors are sometimes just printed as a "service unavailable" message, check the browser's developer tools for the response's HTTP status code to be sure this is indeed a 500 error
 * 500 errors here are often rendered using a fortrabbit error page template